ChadFulton/chadfulton.github.io/_includes/notebooks/state_space_chandrasekhar.md

 \end{aligned}
 $$

 In an AR model with daily data that exhibits annual seasonality, we might want to fit a model that incorporates lags up to $r=365$, in which case the state vector would be at least $m = 365$.
-The matrices $T$ and $P_{t|t}$ then each have $365^2 = 133225$ elements, and so most of the time spent computing the likelihood function (via the Kalman filter) can become dominated by the matrix multiplications in the prediction step.
+The matrices $T$ and $P_{t \mid t}$ then each have $365^2 = 133225$ elements, and so most of the time spent computing the likelihood function (via the Kalman filter) can become dominated by the matrix multiplications in the prediction step.

 #### State space models and the Chandrasekhar recursions

-The Chandrasekhar recursions replace equation $P_{t+1} = T P_{t|t} T' + R Q R'$ with a different recursion:
+The Chandrasekhar recursions replace equation $P_{t+1} = T P_{t \mid t} T' + R Q R'$ with a different recursion:

 $$
 P_{t+1} = P_t + W_t M_t W_t'